serverless/aws-ai-stack/README.md

-Generate a random secret and store it in the AWS Systems Manager Parameter Store with a key like `/serverless-ai-service/shared-token`, and set it in the `sharedTokenSecret` parameter in the `serverless-compose.yml` file:
+Generate a random secret and store it in the AWS Systems Manager Parameter Store with a key like `/serverless-ai-service/shared-token`, and set it in the `stages.prod.params.sharedTokenSecret` parameter in the `serverless-compose.yml`
+file:

 ```
 sharedTokenSecret: ${ssm:/serverless-ai-service/shared-token}
 ```

 ### Deploy to prod